svenpet90/instagram/README.md

 * Backend module for easy creation of long-lived API access tokens
 * Automatic refreshing of API access tokens to keep them valid
 * Import multiple Instagram users feeds/posts
-* Uses official Instagram-API to access a users feed.
+* Uses official "Instagram API with Instagram Login" to access a users feed.
 * Provides commands to refresh access tokens and to import feeds via cronjob/scheduler
 * Downloads the posts (images/videos).
 No API calls needed when displaying